pschaus/book_lepl1402/source/part6.rst

         }
     }

 This is much more compact!
-This derives from the fact that in this code, ``private static class`` was replaced by ``private class``.
-This means that ``RowComparator3`` is as an inner class of the outer class ``Spreadsheet``, which grants its ``compare()`` method a direct access to the ``sortOnColumn`` member variable.
+In this code, ``private static class`` was simply replaced by ``private class``.
+Thanks to this modification, ``RowComparator3`` becomes an inner class of the outer class ``Spreadsheet``, which grants its ``compare()`` method a direct access to the ``sortOnColumn`` member variable.

 Inner classes look very similar to static nested classes, but they do not have the ``static`` keyword.
-As can be seen, the methods of inner classes can not only access the static member variables of the outer class, but they can also transparently access all members (variables and methods, including private members) of the object that created them.
-Inner classes were previously encountered in this course when the :ref:`implementation of custom iterators <custom_iterators>` was discussed.
+As can be seen, the methods of inner classes can not only access the static member variables of the outer class, but they can also transparently access any member of the object that constructed them (variables and methods, including private members).
+Note that inner classes were previously encountered in this course when the :ref:`implementation of custom iterators <custom_iterators>` was discussed.

 It is tempting to systematically use inner classes instead of static nested classes.
 But pay attention to the fact that inner classes induce a much closer coupling with their outer classes, which can make it difficult to refactor the application, and which can quickly lead to the so-called `Feature Envy <https://refactoring.guru/fr/smells/feature-envy>`_ "code smell" (i.e. the `opposite of a good design pattern <https://en.wikipedia.org/wiki/Anti-pattern>`_).
 Use an inner class only when you need access to the instance members of the outer class.
 Use a static nested class when there is no need for direct access to the outer class instance or when you want clearer namespacing and better code organization.